 Same as above, outline the remaining three tentacles, breaking the line for the suction cups where needed.

 Step 5: Draw the webbing between tentacles

 Here are the last few lines to complete our octopus drawing: Draw the webbing between the tentacles, to close the octopus’s body – these are just small curves between the tentacles, that smoothly join one edge to the other.

 Finally, draw the edges of the lower tentacle parts, again breaking the line between the suction cups as needed.

 How to draw an octopus: finished outline drawing

 And here is the result of our “how to draw an octopus” tutorial – the completed outline of the drawing after we have cleaned up the sketch lines with an eraser.

 Quite a cute looking sea monster, what do you think?
 It is the large cartoony eyes that give our octopus that friendly look.
 You can add a little smiling mouth if you want to push the cartoon look a bit more.

-The usual last step is to colour in our drawing.
-If you have a look at some octopus photographs, octopuses can have many different colours.
-Octopuses also can change their colour to camouflage themselves to blend into their surroundings.
+The usual last step is to color in our octopus drawing.
+If you have a look at some octopus photographs, octopuses can have many different colors.
+Octopuses also can change their color to camouflage themselves to blend into their surroundings.